cheqd/product-docs/guides/did-linked-resources/technical-composition-of-did-linked-resources/README.md

 ## Linking DIDs to Resources and Collections

-Multiple, linked resources can be stored in a **Collection**, for example, this could be different versions of the same Resource over a period of time or semantically-linked resources.
+Multiple, DID-Linked Resources can be stored in a **Collection**, for example, this could be different versions of the same Resource over a period of time or semantically-linked resources.
 This enables unique resources to be stored directly on-ledger and be **retrievable through DID resolution** and **dereferencing**.

 Once you have created a resource, the DID Document will automatically reference the resource and the collection within the `didDocumentMetadata` in a newly defined section called `linkedResourceMetadata`.